-This management plan is one of a series produced by the Department of Conservation and Land Management.
+This plan is one of a series of management plans produced by the Department of Conservation and Land Management (CALM) for the National Parks and Nature Conservation Authority (NPNCA) or the Lands and Forests Commission, or both, to fulfil the requirements of the above Act.
 Completion of each plan involves three stages.
-The plan is first published as a draft, and members of the local (particularly reserve neighbours), community government departments, tertiary institutions, conservation groups and the general public are encouraged to submit comments.
-The draft is then reviewed in the light of these comments, and an amended draft and summary of public submissions produced for submission to the National Parks and Nature Conservation Authority (NPNCA), the Minister for Conservation and Land Management, and the Bush Fires Board, for their approval.
-Once approved, the plan is published in its final form.
-As such it constitutes a management plan in terms of Section 60 of the Conservation and Land Management Act (1984) and Section 34 (1) of the Bush Fires Act (1954).
-This plan for management will be effective for ten years after which time it will be reviewed.
+First, the plan is published as a draft, and members of the local community (particularly reserve neighbours), government departments, local government authorities, tertiary institutions, conservation groups and the general public are encouraged to submit comments.
+Second, the draft is reviewed in the light of these comments, and an amended draft and summary of public submissions produced.
+These documents are then submitted by the NPNCA or the Lands and Forests Commission, or both, to the Minister for Conservation and Land Management for approval.
+Third, once approved, the plan is published in its final form.

-Nature reserves are areas vested in the NPNCA and set aside for the conservation of flora or fauna or both.
-The purpose of this plan is to detail management programs for two nature reserves in the Shire of York - St Ronans (No. 30591) and Wambyn (No. 21981) - and four nature reserves in the Shire of Northam - Clackline (No. 32400), Mokine (No. 31211), Throssell (No. 7220) and Meenaar (No. A29977).
+The purpose of this plan is to detail management for two nature reserves in the Shire of York - St Ronans (No. 30591) and Wambyn (No. 21981) - and four nature reserves in the Shire of Northam - Clackline (No. 32400), Moking (No. 31211), Throssell (No. 7220) and Meenaar (No. A29977).
+Nature reserves are areas vested in the NPNCA and set aside for the conservation of flora and fauna.

-In all plans in this series vegetation is described according to Muir (1977) and named according to Green (1985).
+In all plans in this series, vegetation is described according to Muir (1977) and plan species are named according to Green (1985).
 The scientific and common names used for mammals are according to Strahan (1983), reptiles according to Storr et al. (1981, 1983) and Cogger (1983) and frogs according to Tyler et al. (1984) and Cogger (1983).
-The Western Australian Museum is also used as a reference.
+The W.A.
+Museum is also used as a reference.
 Birds are named according to Blakers et al. (1984).

-This draft plan is in eight parts:

-Part 1 introduces the six nature reserves and summarises the biological and physical attributes of the Shires of York and Northam.
-This part also gives general management objectives for the six nature reserves covered by this plan.
+This draft plan is in eight parts.
+Part 1 introduced the six nature reserves and summarises the biological and physical attributes of the Shires of York and Northam.
+This part also gives general management objectives for the six nature reserves covered by the plan.
 Parts 2-7 discuss the individual nature reserves.
-Each part is split into two sections - 'A. The Reserve' and 'B. Plan for Management'.
+Each part is split into two sections - A. The Reserve and B. Plan for Management.
 Section A details the biological and physical attributes of the nature reserve, as well as outlining its historic and nature conservation values.
 Section B details management objectives and the strategies necessary to achieve these objectives.
 Part 8 contains general management strategies.

-PART 1 INTRODUCTION - THE SHIRES OF YORK AND NORTHAM
+PART 1.
+INTRODUCTION - THE SHIRES OF YORK AND NORTHAM

-The Shires of York and Northam lie approximately 75 km to the east of the Perth Metropolitan region (Fig. 1).
-Each centres on the town of the same name, although the town of Northam forms a discrete local government Together, the two Shires encompass much of the fertile upper authority. reaches of Avon River valley.
-The Shire of York, with an area of 2 010 sq. km, is one of the largest local government authorities in the Avon region.
-The Shire of Northam, on the other hand, with an area of 1 389 sq. km, is one of the smallest.
-The two Shires have populations of a very similar size, with the largest and second largest populations of the 10 Shires in the Avon region - Northam has a population of 2 620 people and York has a population of 2 200 people (Australian Bureau of Statistics 1981-82).
-Northam Town local government authority has the highest population of all the local government authorities in the Avon region, with 7 000 people (ABS 1981-82).
+The Shires of York and Northam lie approximately 75 km to the east of the Perth metropolitan region (Fig.1).
+Each centres on the town of the same name, although the town of Northam forms a discrete local government authority.
+Together, the two Shires encompass much of the fertile upper reaches of Avon River valley.
+The Shire of York, with an area of 2010 sq. km, is one of the largest local government authorities in the Avon region.
+The Shire of Northam, on the other hand, with an area of 1389 sq. km, is one of the smallest.
+The two Shires have populations of a very similar size, with the largest and second largest populations of the 10 Shires in the Avon region - Northam has a population of 2620 people and York has a population of 2200 people (Australian Bureau of Statistics 1981-82).
+Northam Town local government authority has the highest population of all the local government authorities in the Avon region, with 7000 people (ABS 1981-82).